flaze-dev/media/README.md

-# dev-starter
+# Flaze Media
-A starter template for a React Next.js component library.
+A flaze media library for the web.
+Support for MediaStreams and MediaRecording.

 ## Next.js
 ```bash